-Approval of Microchip's Amended and Restated 2004 Equity Incentive Plan (Proposal Two)
+Approval of French Sub-Plan Under the 2004 Equity Inventive Plan (Proposal Two)

-The affirmative vote of the holders of a majority of the shares of common stock present in person or represented by proxy and entitled to vote at the annual meeting is required to (i) increase the number of shares of our common stock authorized for issuance thereunder by 6,000,000, (ii) re-approve the 2004 Equity Incentive Plan for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and (iii) make certain other changes as set forth in the amended and restated 2004 Equity Incentive Plan.
+The affirmative vote of the holders of a majority of the shares of common stock present in person or represented by proxy and entitled to vote at the annual meeting is required for approval of the French sub-plan under our 2004 Equity Incentive Plan.
 Abstentions will have the same effect as voting against this proposal.
 Broker "non-votes" are not counted for purposes of approving this matter, and thus will not affect the outcome of the voting on such proposal.